-Dr. Salom’s research program at Virginia Tech focuses on forest entomology and biological control.
+Dr. Salom is a Professor in the Department of Entomology at Virginia Tech, where he also serves as the Graduate Student Director.
+Additionally, he has a courtesy appointment in the Department of Forest Resources and Environmental Conservation.
+His research program covers the broad areas of forest entomology and biological control.
 In relation to global change, Dr. Salom works with non-native invasive insect and weed pests of forest ecosystems.
-He studies the biological systems and applies the knowledge gained toward developing tactics and strategies for management of these pests.
+He studies the biological systems and applies that knowledge toward developing tactics and strategies for management of these pests.
 The focus is on use of natural enemies (insects and pathogens) that are specific to the pests in their native habitat.

 Recent Relevant Publications

 Brooks, R. K. G, A. L. Snyder, E. Bush, S. M. Salom, and A. Baudoin.
 2020.
 First report of Verticillium wilt caused by Verticillium dahliae impacting Ailanthus altissima (tree of heaven) in Virginia, US.
 Plant Disease.
 104 (5): 1558. https://doi.org/10.1094/PDIS-10-19-2064-PDN

 Brooks, Rachel G, Kristen Wickert, Antonius Baudoin, Matthew Kasson, and Scott Salom.
 Field-inoculated Ailanthus altissima stands reveal the biological control potential of Verticillium nonalfalfae in the Mid-Atlantic region of the United States.
 Biological Control.
 148: 104298 https://doi.org/10.1016/j.biocontrol.2020.104298